 Choose a slip-resistant floor for your handicapped bathroom remodel.

 Use non-slip adhesive strips on the bottom of your bathtub or tub so you don’t have to worry about falling while getting in and out.

 Place grab bars next to any slippery surfaces, including showers lined with tile or marble, so it will be easy for you to hold onto something while you are wet.

-Install in-floor heat systems in the bathroom to keep your feet warm.
+Consider in-floor heat systems in the bathroom to keep your feet warm.

 Create enough clear floor space in the bathroom for a wheelchair to maneuver.
-Allow a 60-inch turning area of clear space in the bathroom.
+Allow a 60-inch turning area of clear space in the handicapped bathroom.

 Avoid using throw rugs.

-Luxury Walk-in Tubs for Your Handicap Bathroom Remodel
+Luxury Walk-in Tubs

 The benefits of installing a walk-in tub are: